New York city, also commonly known as the Big Apple is definitely one of the most anticipated travel destinations on anyone’s bucket list!

 When was your very first trip to New York City?

 What were some of the sights and attractions that you visited (and would recommend) which I missed the first time?

 I hope this post has given you some practical, insightful and informative tips on your first visit to New York City!

 For more travel updates, adventures, stories and tips…

-LIKE my Facebook Page ‘The World As Bec Sees It’ and come on my adventures with me!
+LIKE my Facebook Page ‘The World As Bec Sees It’ by clicking on the image below and come on my adventures with me!